Conservative Black Hole Scattering at Fifth Post-Minkowskian and Second Self-Force Order

 As is known from the 4PM and 5PM-1SF orders, there is an intricate interplay between the various regions in the form of a cancellation of poles in the dimensional regulator $\epsilon$, leading to terms $\propto \log v$ in the final finite result.
 Here, at our 5PM-2SF order a crucial novel feature arises: the potential region carries not only an $\epsilon$ pole, but also terms that diverge at $\gamma=3$, which stem from the integrals associated with the K3 geometry.
 Such a singularity was also observed in the PN velocity expansion of the potential region in \cite{Bern:2025zno, Bern:2025wyd}, which the authors attributed to the $\gamma=-1$ pole.
 This novel $\gamma=3$ divergence does \emph{not} occur in the tail region, while the memory region carries these velocity divergencies as well.
 Hence, in order to obtain a physically meaningful result we need a second intricate interplay between the regions to cancel divergencies.

 \sec{Boundary integrals and the $\iO$ prescription} The final step is to perform the boundary integrals in the discussed regions.
 It is here where the crucial $\iO$ prescription for the graviton propagators makes its impact (next to assuming related propagator symmetries in the IBP reduction).
 We perform the required boundary integrals analytically at the static point $x=1$.
-Depending on the candidate we use three strategies: (i) a fully automated loop-by-loop algorithm by transforming them into their Feynman parameter representation, where direct integration in terms of hypergeometric functions in closed $\epsilon$ form is possible \cite{Driesse:2024feo}, (ii) by going to time respectively frequency domain representations \cite{Driesse:2024feo} and (iii) by the ``Feynman parameter integration through differential equations" strategy (FP) of \cite{Hidding:2022ycg} to compute the missing integrals numerically.
+Depending on the candidate we use three strategies: (i) { by transforming the integrals into a Feynman parameter representation, where direct integration in terms of hypergeometric functions in closed $\epsilon$ form is possible \cite{Driesse:2024feo}, (ii) by going to time \cite{Driesse:2024feo} or frequency domain representations (see Supplementary Material)} and (iii) by the ``Feynman parameter integration through differential equations" strategy (FP) of \cite{Hidding:2022ycg} to compute the missing integrals numerically.
 From high-precision numerical data, we utilise the PSLQ algorithm \cite{Ferguson1999PSLQ} to reconstruct the analytic results.

 The commonly used prescription for the conservative sector is Feynman $\iO$ on the gravitons, together with taking the real and even part in $v$ in the final result.
 The latter is equivalent to only picking an even number of R regions for the boundaries.
 This prescription led to a cancellation of $\epsilon$-poles between the regions and also matched the conservative results of the PN expansion in the low velocity limits at 3PM and 4PM orders.
 Yet, already at 5PM-1SF order \cite{Driesse:2024xad} this prescription, while finite, fails to reproduce conservative terms, which are odd in $v$, stemming from the tail-of-tail \cite{Dlapa:2025biy}.